Team-Spoofemon/roto/Assets/docs/GAMEPLAY.md

 **Setting:** Tartarus Battleground

 **Quest:**
-- Use new armor and strength purchased in previous level to defeat Campe.
+- Use new armor and strength received in previous level to defeat Campe.
 - Once Campe is defeated, use the key to let free the Cyclops and the Centimanes.
 - The Cyclops and the Centimanes devote themselves to fight with the Olympians.

-Screen cut to Cyclops workshop that magically already exists.

-Zeus receives his thunderbolts, Poseidon his trident, and Hades his helmet of invisibility.
+Zeus receives his thunderbolt.

 ## Level V Divine Powers Training

+**Setting:** Olympian Camp

 **Quests:**
 - Introduce new power abilities.